 So many myths surround the tap water of Dubai — Hair loss, dry skin, premature ageing.
 Mike Ryan, popularly known as the “Dubai Hair Doctor”, has been researching on the harmful effects of Dubai’s Tap Water collaborating with DEWA.
 He has found no conclusive evidence regarding the ill effects of Dubai tap water on its residents.

 Many reasons could be cited for causing hair loss, dry skin and premature ageing – such as vitamin B deficiency, stress, the food, arid weather– but the water in the taps is not one of them.
-The only value that all these myths have provided is a booming market of anti-hair loss water filters in Dubai.
-Many houses use them fitted to their taps or to the shower heads.
+One value that all these myths have provided is a booming market of anti-hair loss water filters in Dubai.

 Does the tap water in Dubai taste bad?

 Tatiana Antonelli Abella is the founder of Goumbook, an environmental organization that recently launched the “Drop It” campaign against plastic water bottles.
 According to her the main reason people prefer bottled water over tap water is because of its taste.
 To overcome this problem, she suggests that people should use filters on their taps to get rid of any unpleasant taste.

 The reason or the poor taste is primarily chlorine combined with desalinated water.
 Most cities/regions with desalinated water face the same issue.